A freelancer often works alone.

 Anytime you share data outside of your business you broaden the opportunities for hackers to access your data.

-Be sure to verify that any company to which you outsource jobs has robust security to ensure your data is safe.
+Be sure to verify that any company to which you outsource jobs has robust security to ensure your data is safe, and work only with trusted software development outsourcers.

 The jobs you should be outsourcing in your business